rileywheadon/ffa-docs/docs/eda-trend-ams-mean.md

 # Identifying Trends in the AMS Mean

+**Note**: Statistical tests are listed in *alphabetical order*.

 ## BB-MK Test

-The **Block Bootstrap Mann-Kendall (BB-MK) Test** is used to assess whether there is a statistically significant monotonic trend in a time series.
-The BB-MK test is insensitive to [autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation), which is known to produce false positives in the [MK test](#mann-kendall-test).
+The **Block Bootstrap Mann-Kendall (BB-MK) Test** assesses whether there is a statistically significant monotonic trend in the time series.
+Unlike the MK test (see below), the BB-MK test is insensitive to autocorrelation.

 - Null hypothesis: There is no monotonic trend.
 - Alternative hypothesis: There is a monotonic upwards or downwards trend.

-To carry out the BB-MK test, we rely on the results of the MK test and Spearman test.
+To carry out the BB-MK test, we rely on the results of the MK test and the Spearman auto-correlation test.

 1. Compute the MK test statistic.
 2. Find the least insignificant lag $k$ using the Spearman test.